ChingStore/ching/README.md

 1. This is the "when?" and "where?" of this feature

-- Vendor is prompted to log in
+- Vendor is prompted to sign in
 - Vendor enters data into the displayed fields
-- Login success is displayed
+- Sign in success is displayed
 - Vendor is redirected to the "Inventory" view
-- Vendor sees "Logged in as <username>" in the header
+- Vendor sees "Signed in as <username>" in the header

 ## Sub-Features

-- [ ] Login button is in menu
+- [ ] Sign In button is in menu
-- [ ] Login redirects vendor to Login page
+- [ ] Sign In button redirects vendor to Sign In page
-- [ ] Unregistered vendors are alerted to register at the login page
+- [ ] Unregistered vendors are alerted to Sign Up at the Sign In page
-- [ ] Unregistered vendors are advised to register if their account has more than 0 Dai
+- [ ] Unregistered vendors are advised to Sign Up if their account has more than 0 Dai
-- [ ] Login submit sends credentials to Firebase
+- [ ] Sign In submit sends credentials to Firebase
-- [ ] Successful response from Firebase alerts vendor of login success
+- [ ] Successful response from Firebase alerts vendor of sign in success
 - [ ] Vendor is routed to "Inventory"
-- [ ] "Logged in as <username>" is displayed in the header
+- [ ] "Signed in as <username>" is displayed in the header
 - [ ] Once your architecture is merged, these must be moved to stories in Pivotal Tracker
 - [ ] Eg. `<ConversationsContainer>`: A container that will act as the root for the new `<Stack>`, left of `<NotificationsContainer>`